nthmost/illuminate/README.rst

   TileMetrics.data.keys()

-This dictionary is used to create a pandas DataFrame, a tutorial for which is outside the scope of this document, but here's `a 10-minute Pandas tutorial <http://wesmckinney.com/blog/?p=647>`_ to get you going.
+This dictionary is used to create a `pandas <http://pandas.pydata.org/>`_ DataFrame, a tutorial for which is outside the scope of this document, but here's `an introduction to data structures in Pandas <http://pandas.pydata.org/pandas-docs/dev/dsintro.html>`_ to get you going.